microsoft/azure-pipelines-yaml/design/artifacts-in-pipelines.md

 ### Prefer cred providers, don't move configuration files, and don't write tokens into the sources directory, if possible

 Prefer credential providers, rather than configuration files, if they're available for the ecosystem.
 If not, we should avoid moving any pre-existing configuration file, which may contain relative paths that we'll break by moving.
-Additionally, we should use environment variables or a config written a level above the sources directory wherever possible to ensure that subsequent operations (e.g. `npm pack`) which operate on the repo don't accidentally include a config file with credentials.
+Additionally, we should use environment variables or a create a new config written a level above the sources directory wherever possible to ensure that subsequent operations (e.g. `npm pack`) which operate on the repo don't accidentally include a config file with credentials.

+If appropriate for the ecosystem, allow users to write credentials directly into the provided pre-existing configuration file **opt-in**.
+This is a non-ideal security configuration by may be necessary for package types that don't combine config files from multiple locations.

 Whatever we implement here, we need to test inside container builds and ensure that it works correctly.